ara-framework/website/docs/render-on-page.md

   ]
 }
 ```
-Before run the command we need to set the `HYPERNOVA_BATCH` variable using the Nova service endpoint.
+Before to run the command we need to set the `HYPERNOVA_BATCH` variable using the Nova service endpoint.

 ```shell
 export HYPERNOVA_BATCH=http://localhost:3000/batch